The services we offer

 The Met Office provides a wide range of forecasts and warnings to help the public make informed decisions about day to day activities.
 These include forecasts for more than 10000 locations worldwide (UK and world) and regional text forecasts within the UK as well as more specialist forecasts for leisure activities such as walking in the mountains and beach safety.
 In addition we provide severe weather warnings to help safeguard life and property.
 We make our forecasts and warnings available through a wide range of platforms including the web, mobile phones, social media and desktop widgets.

-National Meteorological Library and Archive (charges for reproduction may apply please see the pricing schedule for more information).
+National Meteorological Library and Archive - Open to Everyone (charges for reproduction may apply please see the Pricing Schedule for more information).
 Both the Library and Archive are open to everyone and offer a range of services (please note visits to the Archive must be arranged by appointment).
 Met Office Library and Archive staff can conduct enquiries for historical weather information, subject to a 30 minute research limit.
-Please see the online catalogue for further information about the collections and information available, some of which may only be available to view on site.
+Please see the Search the online catalogue for further information about the collections and information available, some of which may only be available to view on site.

 The 'Weather Observations Website' (WOW) reflects recent advances in technology and how weather observations can be made.
 At the same time, the growing world of social networking online makes it relatively easy for anyone to get involved and share their weather observations.
 The Met Office is helping to co-ordinate the growth of the weather observing community in the UK, by asking anyone to submit the observations they are taking.
 This can be done using all levels of equipment, so there are no cost restrictions.
 There are no charges for using WOW.
-All you need to do is complete a short sign-up form.
+All you need to do is complete a short Weather Observations Website - World view

 The Met Office holds the nation's weather and climate records.
 We make available summaries, climate figures and some historic station data which is updated on a rolling monthly basis, around 10 days after the end of the month.